Get all the latest data for Daejeon

 Could property prices jump again in Daejeon as of 2026?

-As of January 2026, the likelihood of a renewed price surge in Daejeon within the next 12 months is low to medium, because the credit environment remains disciplined and there is no "cheap money" catalyst like the 2020 to 2021 period.
+As of 2026, the chance of a renewed price surge in Daejeon within the next 12 months looks low to medium for the whole city, but medium in the strongest apartment micro locations.

 Please also note that we regularly publish and update real estate price forecasts for Daejeon here.